 Buy with durability and extended use in mind

 This is exactly as it sounds.
 Buy with durability in mind.
 If it means spending a few more hundreds on furniture that will stand the test of time or serve as an heirloom, do it.
 This concept doesn't apply to electronics, just look for deals on those.
-They become outdated to quick.
+They become outdated too quickly.
 Use your common sense, and buy with durability in mind.
-One way I save on multiple trash creation is I use products that promote extended multiple use, primarily an epilator for shaving.
-I'm not filling land fills with disposable razors or plastic.
-Another thing worth mentioning that I won't go into detail on is a Diva cup, or Moon cup for women, see link to your right.
+One way I save on multiple trash creation is I use products that promote extended multiple-use, primarily an epilator for shaving.
+I'm not filling landfills with disposable razors or plastic.
+Another thing worth mentioning that I won't go into detail on is a Diva cup or Moon cup for women, see the link to your right.

 Durability items to consider: